ANALYTICA/graph-rag/README.md

 field in the docker-compose yaml file.
 It is commented out above the command that runs Dash.
 Make sure to comment out the Dash command as well.

-Any issues, comment or questions email Adam at adam.conovaloff@analytica.net
+Any issues, comments or questions email Adam at adam.conovaloff@analytica.net